Influence of Caste System in Clothing – Ancient India

 BRAHMIN COUNTER REVOLUTION – 187 BC

-Compilation of Ramayana and Mahabharata begins in this period with patronage of Brahmin kings and will be completed over approx. 600 years in Gupta period.
+Ramayana and Mahabharata are compiled in this period with patronage of Brahmin kings and will be completed over approximately six centuries.
 Brahmins also responded with Dharmashastra (including Manusmriti) in this period to reclaim the authority of Vedas.
 Most of the basic ideas and practices of arising classical Hinduism will derive from the new Smriti literature.

 SHUDRAS IN MANUSMRITI